Maximum principle for the weak solutions of the Cauchy problem for the fourth-order hyperbolic equations: Maximum principle for the weak solutions of Cauchy problem.

-{\it Remark 2.} In the case of classical solution of the Cauchy problem for the second order hyperbolic equations of the general form with the constant coefficients the statement of the Theorem 1 coincides with the result of \cite{Protter}.
+{\it Remark 3.} In the case of classical solution of the Cauchy problem for the second order hyperbolic equations of the general form with the constant coefficients the statement of the Theorem 1 coincides with the result of \cite{Protter}.
 In this case conditions (\ref{eq:08}) have usual form without using the notion of $L-$traces (see \cite{Protter}):

-\section{Acknowledgments}
+\section{Acknowledgments.}

-The author thanks to Prof. Iryna Kmit for the drawing the author's attention to the problem of the maximum principle for high-order hyperbolic PDEs and systems, that allowed to apply developed earlier methods of investigations of the fourth-order PDEs.
-This work is partially supported by the Volkswagen Foundation (the project A131968 "From Modeling and Analysis to Approximation").
+The author thanks to Prof. Iryna Kmit for the drawing the author’s attention to the problem of the maximum principle for high-order hyperbolic PDEs and systems,that allowed to apply developed earlier methods of investigations of the fourth-order PDEs.
+This work is supported by the Volkswagen Foundation (the project numbers are A131968 and 9C624) and by the Ministry of Education and Science of Ukraine (project number is 0121U109525).